dartmouth-cs52-16x/16X-git-map/docs/design_details.md

 2. Open Atom and then do: Atom -> Install Shell Commands

 ### Step 2.
 Install Github Desktop App & Add The Project Repo
-git is a code collaboration tool!
+Git is a code collaboration tool.
 If you've previously used git on your computer, you can skip the install step.
+If you haven't used GitHub before, you'll have to create a new account before you begin.
+Be sure to verify your email address before you start these next steps or you'll have trouble publishing your work in the next part!
+After you've created your account, Git will send you an email asking you to verify your email.
+Go to: https://github.com/ to sign up.

 1. Install the github app from: https://desktop.github.com/

 2. Run the GitHub app, and set it up with your new account.
 ![Github Account Setup](imgs/github-app-1config.png)

-3. Go to Preferences -> Advanced and fill in your information with the same email you used for your github account and then click Install Command Line Tools
+3. Go to Preferences -> Advanced and fill in your information with the same email you used for your github account and then click Install Command Line Tools.

-4. Clone the 17W-mappy repo: click the + Add a Repository dropdown, select clone, and choose the 17W-mappy
+4. Clone the 17W-mappy repo: click the + Add a Repository dropdown, select clone, and choose the 17W-mappy.
 ![Cloning a Project Repro](imgs/github-app-2clone-mappy.png)